heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Creating and submitting pull requests

 {Provide instructions for creating and submitting pull requests.
 This section can also detail instructions for code reviews as pull requests ad code reviews go hand-in-hand.
 Also, if applicable, you can provide a link or share the template for pull requests that contributors must use.}

-### Coding practices

-{Provide and describe best coding practices that you want your contributors to follow.}

 ---